-After my first two years of blogging I came to realize that three factors played a critical role in my blogging success as well as my personal growth and development.
+After my early years of blogging (which began in 2009) I came to realize that three factors played a critical role in my blogging success as well as my personal growth and development.
 First let me say that each of us has our own set of individual goals and benchmarks we use to determine what we mean by blogging success.
 My goals are simple.

 I'm here to learn, to teach and to connect!

 No matter what your goals are or what your definition of blogging success is, I'd like to share with you what I've learned in hopes that you can apply these principles to your advantage on your journey to becoming a successful blogger.

 The Path To Blogging Success